Azure/Service-Fabric-Troubleshooting-Guides/Security/How To ACL application certificate from ApplicationManifest.md

 ## Troubleshooting

 - To verify which user context is being used, [RDP](https://docs.microsoft.com/azure/service-fabric/service-fabric-cluster-remote-connect-to-azure-cluster-node) to any node running application and view the process in Task Manager 'Details' tab.
+If application process is not available, find 'fabric.exe' to identify the user context that will be used.

   ![](../media/task-manager-user-context.png)